sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 ### Docker-Setup

-Let's build the live-cd in order to power it up and start using Docker!
+Let's build the live-cd to power it up and start using Docker!

 #### Interactive shell
 - `live-build` gives us the ability to enter the live environment during the build process executed with `auto/build`
-	>In order to enable it we simply update `auto/config` with the flag `--interactive true` before we start the build.
+	> To enable it we simply update `auto/config` with the flag `--interactive true` before we start the build.

-- In order to overwrite the out-dated config in `config/` run it again (`auto/config`) before you proceed with the build stage.
+- To overwrite the outdated config in `config/` run it again (`auto/config`) before you proceed with the build stage.
-	>Also notice that `cache/bootstrap` is existed to short the build time
+	>Also notice that `cache/bootstrap` exists to shorten the build time
 ```bash
 root@on-debian:/online-live# auto/clean
 root@on-debian:/online-live# auto/config